aquasecurity/bench-common/docs/README.md

 ## Groups

-`groups` is list of subgroups which test the various Kubernetes components that run on the node type specified in the `controls`.
+`groups` is list of subgroups which test the various components that run on the node type specified in the `controls`.